Create a REST API in PHP

 Step 1: Add Database & REST API Constants

-Add constants for database connection and REST authorization token.
+Add constants for the database connection and REST authorization token.

 constants.php